avnosov3/Paginator/README.md

-## Important Information (about how the exercise was accomplished, not how the code works):
+## Important Information (about how the exercise was accomplished, not how the code works)
 I would like to draw your attention to the fact that I used an off-the-shelf [solution](https://github.com/django/django/blob/main/django/core/paginator.py) from the Django framework as the base for this exercise.
 I found this way to be the most efficient, as I knew how it worked and understood how it could be adapted to the current exercise.